ali-dev/ai-assignments/project1/README.md

 ## About this project
-This is a chatbot that is built around an AI agent that is able to provide COokunity customers with general support (help desk), as well as meal recommendations.
+This is a chatbot that is built around an AI agent that is able to provide Cookunity customers with general support (help desk), as well as meal recommendations.
 In the future, this agent will have other tools, that could integrate with other sources of data, ex: a `delivery_status` tool.

 ## The Tech